Character: “the aggregate of features and traits that form the individual nature of some person or thing.” (Dictionary.com definition)

 INTEGRITY: the quality of being honest and having strong moral principles; moral uprightness.
 (Dictionary.com definition)

-Pretty simple to define this word, and integrity is something you either have or you don’t.
+Pretty simple to define this word.
+Integrity is something you either have or you don’t.
 It isn’t based on situations, moods or convenience.

 Christ-likeness however can get seriously complicated.
 It’s basically, ‘What would Jesus do, say or think?’
 Remember that bracelet in that Madea movie?
 W.W.J.D. ?
 Something like that, only, easier said that done.